-It's all about the map in this sites header today.
+This post is all about the map in this site’s header (the design has since been updated).
 The header background shows a dynamically generated map of the coordinates shown in the right top corner, or my last recorded place.
-I can select my current location (latitude and longitude) and the header background map is updated accordingly.
-So how exactly does this work?!
+I can select my current location (latitude and longitude) and the header background map updates accordingly.
+How does this work?

 No Google or Yahoo! maps?

-- You understand and agree that you must retain the attribution text and links contained within all Yahoo!
+- You understand and agree that you must keep the attribution text and links contained within all Yahoo!
 Maps and Yahoo!
 Map images without alteration.

-- Your will not store or allow end users to store map imagery, map data or geocoded location information from the Yahoo!
+- You will not store or allow end users to store map imagery, map data or geocoded location information from the Yahoo!
 Maps APIs for any future use.

-I would break these terms as I convert the original image to a grayscale version and store the map on the server for performance reasons so the Yahoo!
-Maps are out of the question.
+I would break these terms as I convert the original image to a grayscale version and store the map on the server for performance reasons.
+Yahoo!
+Maps are out.
 Google or Yahoo!
-Maps are great for out of the box functionalities but if you want more freedom you will probably have to look elsewhere (or pay for licenses if possible).
+Maps are great for a quick map, but if you want more freedom, you will probably have to look elsewhere (or pay for a license).

-Luckily for us there are other solutions out there.
-Let's take a look at OpenStreetMap for example.
-OpenStreetMap is a ‘wiki style’ editable map, made by people like you and me.
-The content is available under the Creative Commons Attribution-ShareAlike 2.0 license which means anyone can use (and remix) the data as long as you share it with a similar license.
+Luckily for us there are other solutions: OpenStreetMap for example.
+OpenStreetMap is a “wiki style” editable map, made by people like you and me.
+The content is available under the Creative Commons Attribution-ShareAlike 2.0 license which means anyone can use (and remix) the data if you share it with a similar license.

-This ‘Wikipedia-like’ approach has some drawbacks as well: the map is incomplete and the data is not 100% reliable.
-On the other side you can correct or complete the map where needed.
-This may or may not be important for your project but I only needed a nice background image for this website so a general overview of the area is more than sufficient.
+This ‘Wikipedia-like’ approach has some drawbacks as well: the map is incomplete, and the data is not 100% reliable.
+On the other hand, you can correct or complete the map where needed.
+This may or may not be important for your project, but I only need a nice background image for this website, so a general overview of the area is more than sufficient.

-skip_attr defines if you want to include an OSM attirbution image in your map or not.
+skip_attr defines if you want to include an OSM attribution image in your map or not.